Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 let them make changes to it and then save it.
 You have one request that loads the data and show that to the user, some "think time", and then an set of updates comes from the user, which are then persisted to the database.
 That model fits the batch transaction model a lot more closely than the interactive one.
 There is no need to hold a transaction open for the "think time" of the user.

-All the changes that were sent via _SaveChanges_ are persisted in a single unit, and if you care to avoid lost updates, you need to ensure you use [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency).
+All the changes that were sent via _SaveChanges_ are persisted in a single unit, and if you care to avoid lost updates, you need to ensure you use [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency)
+(turned off by default), across all sessions that modify documents which you want to assure they won't by affected by the lost update problem.

 <hr/>